Skip to main content

 (also DNS request)

-A DNS query is a device’s request to a Domain Name System (DNS) server to provide an IP address for a given hostname.
+A DNS query (also known as a DNS request) is a device’s request to a Domain Name System (DNS) server to provide an IP address for a given hostname.
 By default, your router will send these requests to your internet service provider’s (ISP) public DNS servers.
 DNS queries reveal your online activity to the server’s operator — to protect your privacy from your ISP, use a reputable VPN with private DNS servers.

 Types of DNS queries